Maximal Frequent Itemsets

 - ac: Immediate supersets abc and acd are infrequent.

-- ad: Immediate supersets abd and acd are infrequent.
+- ad: Immediate supersets abd and bcd are infrequent.

-Maximal frequent itemsets provide a compact representation of all the frequent itemsets for a particular dataset.
-In the above example, all frequent itemsets are subsets of the maximal frequent itemsets, since we can obtain sets a, b, c, d by enumerating subsets of ab, ac and ad (including the maximal frequent itemsets themselves).
+Advantage: Maximal frequent itemsets provide a compact representation of all the frequent itemsets for a particular dataset.
+In the above example, all frequent itemsets are subsets of the maximal frequent itemsets, since we can obtain sets a, b, c, and d by enumerating subsets of ab, ac, and ad (including the maximal frequent itemsets themselves).